flaviut/nim-by-example/content/content/strings.md

 [seqs]: /seqs/#immutability

-## A note about unicode
+## A note about Unicode
-Unicode symbols are allowed in strings, but are not treated in any special way, so if you want count glyphs or uppercase unicode symbols, you must use the `unicode` module.
+Unicode symbols are allowed in strings, but are not treated in any special way, so if you want count glyphs or uppercase Unicode symbols, you must use the `unicode` module.

-Strings are generally considered to be encoded as UTF-8, so because of unicode's backwards compatibility, can be treated exactly as ASCII, with all values above 127 ignored.
+Strings are generally considered to be encoded as UTF-8, so because of Unicode's backwards compatibility, can be treated exactly as ASCII, with all values above 127 ignored.